learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

  **[Castle in the  Sky.](https://www.youtube.com/watch?v=14N5oHBaOSE&feature=youtu.be)** Build a Unity scene fit for a monarch while getting a tour of the user interface and learning basic transform tools, camera manipulation, and how to add objects.

 ## Printing Messages
-Learn how to print messages to the console.
-Useful for debugging.
+Learn how to print messages to the console using three common forms of input.
+Useful for debugging, and as a first step for most other scripts.

+Print Messages on Keyboard Press & Mouse Click